Surprise Proposal in Portugal: Step-by-Step Guide

 Privacy strategy

-- Avoid peak viewpoints exactly at sunset on weekends.
+- Avoid peak viewpoints at sunset on weekends.

-- Use positioning (angle + background) to make crowded places look quiet in photos.
+- Use positioning — angle and background can make a busy place look quiet in photos.

 Recent proposal photos in Portugal